|Youth Magazine, in 1840, called the above print "an exact and beautiful representation" of the new Orphan Asylum Society building.|

 |print NYPL Collection|

 Meanwhile the city was filling with German immigrants; the Lower East Side neighborhood around the Bowery becoming known as Kleindeutschland, or “Little Germany.”
 The influx of German orphans caused the Asylum to institute an early example of a “You’re In America Now” attitude.

 In 1873 a volunteer for the New York Bible Society dropped off 25 pocket Bibles and noted “They now take into the institution half orphans and German children.
 Mrs. Pell said they do not need German books as the new rule is that the German children shall be taught English only.”

 In 1889 the Asylum augmented its instruction.
 The New York Times noted that “The teaching of singing and the drilling of the boys by a Police Sergeant had been introduced and found valuable additions to the curriculum.”
-By now the Bloomingdale Road was known as Riverside Drive and property values were increasing as wealthy New Yorkers began moving northward.
+By now property values along Riverside Drive were increasing as wealthy New Yorkers began moving northward.

 Where, earlier, country estates had been, architects like Clarence F. True were building rows of fashionable rowhouses for well-heeled residents.
 The Orphan Asylum Society’s quaint Gothic Revival orphanage was not only out-dated, it was sitting on extremely valuable land.

 In 1901 steel magnate Charles M. Schwab purchased the property for an astronomical $865,000—the highest price ever spent to date on a building site.
 Before long the Asylum was demolished, to be replaced by Schwab’s gargantuan French chateau.